-In Windows 10/8, you may be aware that when you shutdown the computer, the system is put into the S4 hybrid shutdown or Hibernate state and the devices into the D3 state.
-Wake-On-LAN is supported from S3 (Sleep) or S4 (Hibernate) state in Windows 10/8.
+In Windows 10/8, you may be aware that when you shut down the computer, the system is put into the S4 hybrid shutdown or Hibernate state and the devices into the D3 state.
+Wake-On-LAN is supported by S3 (Sleep) or S4 (Hibernate) state in Windows 10.

 Disable or Enable Wake-on-LAN in Windows 10

 By default, Wake-on-LAN is enabled on Windows 10.
 But if you wish to check or change its settings, you will have to open Device Manager.
 Open Win+X menu and select Device Manager.

 Scroll down to Network Adapters and find the networking device.
 Right-click on it and select Properties.
 Under the Advanced tab, in the Property box, you will see Wake on Magic Packet.
 From the drop-down menu, you can make your choice.

 1] WakeOnLAN is an open-source tool that lets you easily wake up and shut down remote Windows machines.
 It can perform the following tasks for you:

 - WakeUp a remote computer that is powered off